-Crisis Benefits
+Regular Crisis Benefits

-Households may apply for and, if eligible, receive crisis benefits regardless of whether they apply for or receive a LIHEAP cash benefit.
+Households may apply for and, if eligible, receive regular crisis benefits regardless of whether they apply for or receive a LIHEAP cash benefit.
 To qualify for a crisis benefit, a household shall meet the following requirements:

-(1) The household shall meet the general eligibility requirements under §601.31 (relating to general eligibility requirements), income limit, responsibility for heating costs, Pennsylvania residency and lawfully admitted non-citizen status.

-- (2) The household shall be without heat or in imminent danger of being without heat because of a weather-related or energy-supply-shortage emergency. - (3) The household shall be eligible for a crisis benefit that, alone or combined with other resources available to the applicant household, will resolve the home-heating emergency.
-If a household is authorized for the LIHEAP Cash component before the date of their request for Crisis benefits, any existing credit including the LIHEAP Cash component that has been authorized and not yet received is considered to be available and must be used first for the resolution of the crisis. - (4) The applicant must provide proof of the home-heating emergency.
+- (1) The household shall meet the general eligibility requirements under §601.31 (relating to general eligibility requirements), income limit, responsibility for heating costs, Pennsylvania residency and lawfully admitted non-citizen status. - (2) The household shall be without heat or in imminent danger of being without heat because of a weather-related or energy-supply-shortage emergency. - (3) The household shall be eligible for a crisis benefit that, alone or combined with other resources available to the applicant household, will resolve the home-heating emergency.
+Any credit balance with the vendor, including but not limited to LIHEAP cash benefits, is deemed an available resource. - (4) The applicant must provide proof of the home-heating emergency.